lci/concept/WORKERS.md

 ## Persistent data model
 Every worker has a fixed and permanent `id` which both represents a unique identification method and its sorting ID.
 It is changeable, however only to a value that is not used yet.
 If you want to swap the IDs of two workers, you first of all need to change the ID of one of them to a free one.
-It also has a randomly generated and hashed stored `token` which is used to establish a connection in the name of thet worker.
+It also has a randomly generated and hashed stored `token` which is used to establish a connection in the name of that worker.
 This token cannot be copied after the initial creation, so you would have to regenerate it if needed.
 There will be a list of whitelisted IPs too, however it is optional.
 If at least one IP is added to that list, only incoming connections from one of these are allowed.
 This does **not** affect the requirement of the secret token.

 ## Connections